 Map 1 depicts the 20,000-acre proposal in its largest context.
 The Port Kaituma area is in the upper right quadrant, and the leasehold extends west from it.
 The dotted line dropping south and west is the road and railroad running in tandem between Port Kaituma and Matthews Ridge.
 An aerial photograph showing the same area is here.

 Map 2 isolates the proposed 20,000-acre leasehold.
-The acreage which the lease stipulated to be cultivated most likely covered the land in the lower right portion of this map, in the area depicted by the few changes in topography.
+The acreage that the lease stipulated to be cultivated most likely covered the land in the lower right portion of this map, in the area depicted by the few changes in topography.
 (This map has been translated into both French and Spanish versions.
 The editors of this site thank Renato Urbano for these contributions.)

 The three maps above are copyrighted by the California Historical Society and are published with permission.

 Map 4 is an aerial photograph of the Jonestown leasehold in relation to the surrounding communities.
 The Port Kaituma airstrip, about five miles from Jonestown, appears in the upper right hand corner; Matthews Ridge, about 28 miles to the south and west, is in the lower left corner.
-The blue line connecting the two Guyanese towns is labelled as the railroad, although the road for trucks and other vehicles parallels it closely.
+The blue line connecting the two Guyanese towns is labeled as the railroad, although the road for trucks and other vehicles parallels it closely.